Meringue Pies Pies & Tarts Recipes

 Italian Meringue:

-In a saucepan, combine sugar and water.
+In a medium saucepan, combine sugar and water.
 Over medium-high heat, cook sugar mixture to 116° C / 240° F.

 With mixer running, pour hot sugar mixture into egg whites and whip until thickened and completely cool, about 5-7 minutes.